olivia-lin/Hours_Spent_On_Labs_Survey/docs/3_Final_Report.md

 Regression Models
 -----------------

-Since our response variable is expected to be non-negative, we decide to analyze the survey results using regression with a log-link transformation.
+Since our response variable is expected to be non-negative, we decided to analyze the survey results using regression with a log-link transformation.
 Our response variable `lab_hours` is expected to be bounded between 0 and 168 hours (i.e maximum hours per week).

-According to our exploratory data analysis, three variables, `optional`, `stat`, and `program`, catch our attention and we believe they are potential confounding variables.
-Therefore, we will use these three variables, together with our explanatory variable `attend_OH` and response variable `lab_hours` for our model.
+According to our exploratory data analysis, three variables, `optional`, `stat`, and `program`, caught our attention and we believed they are potential confounding variables.
+Therefore, we used these three variables, together with our explanatory variable `attend_OH` and response variable `lab_hours` for our model.

-#### Baseline Model
+### Baseline Model

 *E*(*Y*)=*e**x**p*(*β*<sub>0</sub> + *β*<sub>attend\_OH</sub>*X*<sub>attend\_OH</sub>)

 Our baseline model is to regress `lab_hours` only on `attend_OH`.
-We will use this model as a reference to evaluate and compare other models.
+We used this model as a reference to evaluate and compare other models.

 <table>
 <thead>